mincho-js/mincho/packages/react/README.md

 Bundlers provide source resolution and loading only.
 Vite and esbuild give Mincho provider-backed project, package, data, virtual, and static CommonJS source or literal payloads plus identity metadata and dependency edges.
 Mincho parses that source and statically evaluates the supported AST subset.
 No module execution is used.
 Mincho never executes user modules to obtain `css` prop values, and it does not call Node `require()`, use VM or `eval`, evaluate dynamic imports, or run bundler runtime code for static evaluation.

 Call execution remains deferred and out of scope.
 Mincho never executes a factory to discover returned styles.
-Sidecar-safe whole-rule calls, object spread helper calls, and computed-key helper calls are supported by preserving the expression for generated `.css.ts`; dynamic declaration leaves under a static shape may use CSS variables.
+Sidecar-safe whole-rule expressions can preserve module-scope helper calls for generated `.css.ts`; dynamic declaration leaves under a static shape may use CSS variables.
 Unsupported cases include remote/http modules, dynamic CommonJS, package runtime resolution, runtime or unhoistable whole-rule calls/spreads/keys, optional calls, dynamic or wrong-shape object/array spread operands, dynamic or nullish optional bases, object/call/undefined template interpolation, dynamic imports, SWC-native integration, and full Webpack/Turbopack/Parcel bundle runtime emulation.

 Failure policy: